yangwu1227/sql-case-studies/README.md

 #### S3 Bucket

 The `data` parquet files for the case studies must be stored in an S3 bucket.
 All DDL queires are stored in the `sql` directory under each case study directory. **These must be adjusted to point to the correct S3 urls**.
-The data files can be uploaded to an S3 bucket using the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) or the the console.
+The data files can be uploaded to an S3 bucket using the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) or the console.

 ```bash
 # Create a bucket